 Do you know the secret value of writing your branding statement on LinkedIn?
 Short version: It has nothing to do with keywords and search value.

-Of course your headline/branding statement is important in terms of SEO value on your profile, but it has a second, even more important, function.
+Of course your headline/branding statement is important in terms of SEO value, but it has a 2nd, even more important, function.
 It is how you chose to define yourself, and as such it has an aspirational element.

 I’ll use myself as an example.
 I used to call myself an “Executive resume writer crafting job-winning resumes for job seekers.”
 But this was actually limiting.
 Because what I really wanted to do was be more of a job search coach helping people beyond simply writing the resume.
 But as long as I defined myself as just a resume writer that was all I did.

 That changed when I chose to change how I defined myself.
 I now consider myself a “Job search coach helping leaders on the rise.”
 By just rewording what I consider myself to be, I began attracting a different type of client and I started working differently with them.

 So your branding statement is also a bit of positive psychology.
 Tell the world what you want to be, and then go be it.